Lawsuit 20 years became powerful win for LGBT rights in Utah

 SALT LAKE CITY (AP) — Two women who faced intense backlash when they sued to form the state's first gay-straight alliance club 20 years ago are looking back at the landmark decision.

-The Salt Lake Tribune reported last week that the Salt Lake City School District went as far as banning all 46 extracurricular clubs so that it wouldn't lose $100 million in federal funding for discrimination under the Equal Access Act of 1984 when it didn't approve the alliance club's application.
+The Salt Lake City School District went as far as banning all 46 extracurricular clubs so that it wouldn't lose $100 million in federal funding for discrimination under the Equal Access Act of 1984 when it didn't approve the alliance club's application in 1995, the Salt Lake Tribune reported last week.

 Ivy Fox and Leah Ferrell were part of the group of plaintiffs that pushed back against the school district 20 years ago.

-Ferrell says at the time, she didn't realized what a big landmark the case would be.
+At the time, Ferrell didn't realized what a big landmark the case would be, she said.
+"It took a lot of bravery," Fox said to a room of supporters at the Utah Pride Center last Friday.

+Fox remembers the retaliation she and others received after they submitted the application for their club.
+Her tires were slashed, her locker was broken into and she received a threat.

+"A number of students were targeted.
+There were teachers who would not engage with us," Fox said.

 Other gay-straight alliance clubs have been formed in other Utah schools since.